SongHJ98/DOT-Framework/README.md

 Known license notes:

 - `DOT-NAS-Open-Policy` includes NASBench code under the Apache License 2.0.
-- `DOT-WireMask-Open-Policy` includes an MIT License file from the WireMask-BBO codebase.
+- `DOT-WireMask-Open-Policy` currently has no local license file in the provided project description.
 - `DOT-Open-Policy` currently has no local license file in the provided project description.

-A repository-level license is recommended before public release.

 ---